 Carols in Bradford on Avon

 In Bradford on Avon, a town rich with history and tradition, we are continuing with our effort to get singing of unusual and traditional Christmas carols back into the pubs of Bradford on Avon.
 Some of our local singing leaders and folk musicians, many of whom are veterans of the Sheffield tradition have once again got their heads together to arrange three singing events for this year, plus a free singing group to learn the carols in more depth.
-The last of the singing group learning sessions is open to all comers and will have the Carollers Band providing music:
+All the sings are open to all comers and will have the Carols Band providing music:

 - Sunday 3rd December 2023, 4pm at The Canal Tavern